nasiryahm/SNNSimulatorComparison/README.md

 The dependencies and packages required for the installation of these two packages can be found in the requirements.txt file in the root of this repo.

 ## Running a speed test
-"run\_benchmark.sh" is a bash script that outlines the simulation length and delay style to simulate in each simulator.
-Edit this to run a given style of benchmark (at the moment VogelsAbbott benchmark only).
-This will produce a timefile.dat file in each folder under "Benchmarks/VogelsAbbott/SIMULATOR".
+VogelsAbbotBenchmark.sh and Brunel10KBenchmark.sh are bash scripts that outlines the simulation length and delay style to simulate in each simulator.
+This will produce a timefile.dat file in each folder under "Benchmarks/BENCHMARK/SIMULATOR".
 This timefile.dat contains a single ASCII float which is the time required to run the simulation (simulation run time only, not for the rest of the script).
 The "Benchmarks/VogelsAbbott/\_results" folder contains a plotting.py file with the matplotlib commands used to produce the results plots.

+The benchmark bash scripts expect the existence of a conda environment (with packages listed in requirements.txt) of the name "simulatorcomparison".

 ## Testing ranges of delays:
 Spike, Brian2, and Nest support ranges of delays.
 ANNarchy informs us that it can handle uniform delays (experimentally) though does not compile in this case.